 Perhaps because of this confusion, rumors have persisted over the years that the lighthouse was originally intended for Cape Lookout and was mistakenly built on Cape Meares.
-However, the lighthouse surveys submitted in 1886, show that there was no mistake.
-J.S.
-Polhemus wrote "Cape Meares affords nearly as good a site [as Cape Lookout] as far as the sea is concerned, and being lower gives a better situation of light with reference to fog, and besides it would be much easier for construction on account of its accessibility from Tillamook Bay.”
+Surveys of both capes submitted in 1886, clearly show that there was no mistake.
+In them, J.S.
+Polhemus wrote, “Cape Meares...affords nearly as good a site [as Cape Lookout] as far as the view from the sea is concerned, and being lower gives a better situation of light with reference to fogs; and besides would be much easier of construction on account of its accessibility from Tillamook Bay.”

-The contractors in charge of the station's buildings finished their work on November 28, 1889, and the tower, with lens in place, was completed on December 23, 1889.
-The first-order, Fresnel lens, made in France by the Henry Lepaute firm, was shipped around Cape Horn to Cape Meares, where a hand-operated crane made from local spruce trees was used to lift the crates containing the prisms of the one-ton lens up the 200 foot cliff to the tower.
-The octagonal tower is made of sheet iron lined with bricks, the only one of its kind on the Oregon Coast and sits on a ledge cut from solid rock.
+The dwellings and various outbuildings were finished on November 28, 1889, and the tower, with lens in place, was completed on December 23, 1889.
+The first-order, Fresnel lens, made in France by the Henry-Lepaute firm, was shipped around Cape Horn to Cape Meares, where a hand-operated crane made from local spruce trees was used to lift the crates containing the prisms of the one-ton lens up the 200 foot cliff to the tower.
+Made of sheet iron lined with bricks, the octagonal tower is the only one of its kind on the Oregon Coast and sits on a ledge cut from solid rock.

 Anthony W. Miller, the station’s first head keeper, exhibited the light for the first time on January 1, 1890, the date that had been fixed and publicized by the Lighthouse Board.
 Though the squatty lighthouse was only thirty-eight feet tall, the shortest in Oregon, thanks to the lofty cliff, the light had a focal plane of 223 feet and could be seen for twenty-one miles.
 The characteristic of the light was fixed white, punctuated by a red flash each minute.
 This was achieved by the giant lens completing a revolution once every four minutes.
 The white light had a candlepower of 18,500, while the focused red light had a candlepower of 160,000.
 Roughly every two hours, the keeper had to wind up a 200-pound weight that would power a clockwork mechanism responsible for turning the lens.
 The lens rested on brass chariot wheels and was equipped with four bull’s-eye panels covered with ruby glass.
 A brick workroom abutting the tower was added in 1895.

 After the new light was installed, the Coast Guard talked of removing the old tower.
 The workroom was torn down, and the tower started rusting away.
 Local citizens opposed the destruction of the tower, and in 1964, the property was leased to Tillamook County.

-With no resident caretakers, the tower and vacant dwellings were subjected to vandalism, and four bull’s-eye prisms were stolen from the Fresnel lens.
-In 1968, the property was leased to the Oregon Parks and Recreation Department, and the keeper’s dwellings were razed.
-A replica of the workroom was rebuilt on the east side of the lighthouse in 1978, but it isn’t an exact replica as its door is located on the south side of the workroom rather than on the north side as on the original, to better accommodate visitors.
+With no resident caretakers, the tower and vacant dwellings were subjected to vandalism, and the four bull’s-eye prisms were stolen from the Fresnel lens.
+In 1968, the property was leased to the Oregon Parks and Recreation Department, and the dilapidated keeper’s dwellings were razed.
+A replica of the workroom was rebuilt on the east side of the lighthouse in 1978, but it isn’t an exact replica as its door is located on the south side of the workroom rather than on the north to better accommodate visitors.
 The lighthouse was opened to the public on Memorial Day, 1980.

 In 1984, one of the four bull’s-eyes from the Fresnel lens was recovered in a drug raid in Portland, Oregon.
-After a 1986 magazine article pleaded for the return of the others, two more found their way back.
+After a 1986 magazine article pleaded for the return of the others, the other three eventually found their way back.
 One was given to the Tillamook County Pioneer Museum, and another was anonymously left on the doorstep of a Cape Lookout assistant park ranger.